surepy/jekyll-now/_posts/2023-02-22-TF2-dxlevel-vulkan.md

 # Nailing the coffin

-I decided to distribute this to few people I know in tf2; and trust.
+I decided to distribute this to few people I know and trust in tf2.
+One of the people I posted to was Fiona.

-fiona was one of them and was instantly curious on how i did this, and took some benchmaks for me as i am not qualified.
+She kindly and took some benchmaks for me, which was awesome as my tests weren't esactly scientific.

 ![image](https://user-images.githubusercontent.com/24486494/226158682-c447716b-2c94-4474-bcfa-de0304b77775.png)

-and a legendary chart was born
+and then, a legendary chart was born that day.

 ![image (1)](https://user-images.githubusercontent.com/24486494/226158630-d8eabd19-99ea-49ff-9dd3-1ea4fb739b8b.png)

 # Con??clusion???

-Linux API hackery makes tf2 run much better, and personally I recommend you using it.
+Linux API hackery makes windows applications- like tf2 run much better, and personally I recommend you using it.